ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Extented Introduction of Approximate Acceleration Algorithms

 \section{Extented Introduction of Approximate Acceleration Algorithms}

 Existing approximate algorithms are mostly dependent on activation predictors, which are small neural networks to predict the intermediate activations $\mathbf{x}_1$ based on the input hidden states $\mathbf{x}$~\cite{liu2023deja,song2023powerinfer}.
 If one element at a specific position of $\mathbf{x}_1$ is predicted to be zero, then all the computations associated with this position can be saved with little or no hardware resources allocated.
-This is the key mechanism with which approximate algorithms can often reach a high hardware utilization rate and speedup ratio.
+This is the key mechanism with which approximate algorithms realize acceleration.

 Nevertheless, such a predictor-dependent acceleration effect is largely dependent on the performance of the pre-trained activation predictors.
 For example, a typical bad case is that an actually activated element in $\mathbf{x}_1$ is predicted to be inactivated.
 This can bring about negative results including unwise hardware resource allocation and erroneously ignored intermediate logits, which limits the practical speedup ratios and even causes inference inaccuracies.
-Therefore, a sparse LLM can gain more benefits from approximate algorithms if its activation distribution is more predictable by the activation predictor.
+Therefore, a sparse LLM can gain more benefits from approximate algorithms if its activation distribution is more predictable.

 To test a sparse LLM's practical acceleration value with approximate algorithms, we involve the predictability of its activation distribution, which is evaluated by the performance of its specifically pre-trained activation predictor.
 This involves two key metrics: the activation recall and the predicted sparsity.

+The activation recall refers to the average ratio of correctly predicted activated elements among all the truly activated elements in $\mathbf{x}_1$.
+The predicted sparsity is calculated as the ratio of predicted inactivated elements among all the elements in $\mathbf{x}_1$.
 A predictor with higher recall will miss less truly activated elements, therefore reducing inference inaccuracies and bringing about wiser hardware allocation.
 Under comparable recalls, a higher predicted sparsity indicates fewer elements to be falsely predicted activated, which largely alleviates the waste of computational resources.
+These can help an acceleration framework obtain a better grasp of activation distribution and thus make wiser policies for faster inference as well as low inference inaccuracies~\cite{liu2023deja}.